andrewt3000/DL4NLP/README.md

 [Adversarial Learning for Neural Dialogue Generation](https://arxiv.org/abs/1701.06547)
 Li et al. 2017
+"We cast the task as a reinforcement learning (RL) problem where we jointly train two systems, a generative model to produce response sequences, and a discriminator—analagous to the human evaluator in the Turing test— to distinguish between the human-generated dialogues and the machine-generated ones.
+The outputs from the discriminator are then used as rewards for the generative model"
-They use an adversarial model with a generator (generates responses) and discriminator (classifies as human or machine generated).
-They start with REINFORCE algorithm.
-They refine using Reward for Every Generation Step (REGS) which breaks up the response and grades the words individually.
-They also use "Teacher Forcing" to stablize the GAN.
+They use REINFORCE algorithm (Williams 1992).
+They refine using Reward for Every Generation Step (REGS) which breaks up the response and gives rewards for the words individually rather than a single value.
+They also use "Teacher Forcing" to stablize the GAN, which provides a correct (human) response to train incorrect examples.
+Minimum nunber of words in response is 5.
 Includes [source code](https://github.com/jiweil/Neural-Dialogue-Generation)
 [Video explaining the paper](https://www.youtube.com/watch?v=8fA6qYG4jFc)